 To apply a report template

-- Navigate to ACTIVITY > EVENTS.
+- Go to Activity > Events.

 - Select a report.
 You can use the search box or scroll down the list.